JEckfeldt/Canvas-Device-Inference/README.md

 ## Overview

-This project explores whether a device can be identified from its rendered canvas output.
+This project explores whether a device can be identified just from the way it renders images.
 Given high-dimensional RGBA pixel data generated from deterministic browser rendering, we model the **device identity as a latent variable** and infer:

 P (Image | Device)